 Rules for applying template changes to existing Samples

-Here is a set of rules that are applied when updating a Sample (S) to a newer template version (T).
+Below is an exact set of rules that are applied when updating a Sample (S) to a new version of the Template (T).

 - Check difference between T and S properties: